Sampling in Software Engineering Research: A Critical Review and Guidelines: Discussion

-\subsection{Discussion}
+\section{Discussion}

-Perhaps the most salient finding of this study is that \textbf{purposive and convenience sampling were the most commonly employed strategies} in both qualitative and quantitative studies.
-Only ten articles employed probability sampling and 9 out of the 15 corresponding sampling stages were sub-samples of non-probability samples.
+Perhaps the most salient finding of this study is that \textbf{purposive and convenience sampling were the most common sampling strategies} in both qualitative and quantitative studies.
+Only seventeen articles employed probability sampling and eleven out of the seventeen corresponding sampling stages were sub-samples of non-probability samples.
 While non-probability sampling can sometimes produce representative samples, the broad absence of probability sampling suggests that \textbf{software engineering research has a generalizability crisis}.

-While this kind of study cannot determine why probability sampling is so rare, at least three factors contribute to this phenomenon:
+While this kind of study cannot determine why probability sampling is so rare, at least three factors may be involved:

 \begin{enumerate} \item Probability sampling is intrinsically difficult for some methodologies (e.g. experiments with human participants).
 However, non-probability sampling is popular even for questionnaires and quantitative data analysis studies. \item Some SE research adopts interpretivism or other philosophical positions incommensurate with statistical generalization.
 Although we did not analyze philosophical positions (not least because most articles do not state one), a few studies may fall into this group. \item Good sampling frames for most SE phenomena do not exist. \end{enumerate}